 - 78% favor helping poor countries develop their economies as a way to fight terrorism.

-While it’s only one percent of the federal budget, the impact of foreign aid is quite remarkable.
-Below is a small sampling of what the results of foreign aid.
+Below is a small sampling of the results of U.S. foreign aid.

 - More than 3 million lives are saved every year through USAID immunization programs.

 - Oral rehydration therapy, a low cost and easily administered solution developed through USAID programs in Bangladesh, is credited with saving tens of millions of lives around the globe.

 - Life expectancy in the developing world has increased by about 33 percent, smallpox has been eradicated worldwide, and in the past 20 years, the number of the world’s chronically undernourished has been reduced by 50 percent.